Course Proposal Process

 Inactivate or Reactivate a Course

-To inactivate or reactivate a course, send an e-mail through the Dean or Associate Dean to Academic Affairs (Nancy Burley), with subject, number and title of the course, along with effective term.
+To inactivate or reactivate a course, a request must be received from a Dean or Associate Dean to Academic Affairs (Nancy Burley), with subject, number, and title of the course, along with effective term.